acodeguy/Dunnit/readme.md

 I've used TDD to write the code.
 I've used to MVC design pattern with an idea to possibly move this over to MVVM once I get my head around it.

+I wanted to dive-in to getting to know as many features of the iOS SDK, and so far I've managed to encorporate the following into this project:

+### Building the app
+- Core Data
+- UserNofications (UNUserNotificationCenter)

+### Testing the app
+- XCTest
+- iOS simulator
+- an actual iPhone

 ## Issues Faced

 - Testing for the UITableCell's accessory (checkmark) has proven impossible upto this point